Building Resilience: Winter Practices for Self-Care

 During this retreat, you’ll enjoy:

-- Hatha Yoga, Restorative Yoga, and Yoga Nidra
+- Grounding and warming Hatha Yoga, Restorative Yoga, Yoga Nidra, and meditation practices

-- Ayurvedic drinks to balance the body and delight the palate
+- Ayurvedic drinks, such as golden milk and chai, to balance the body and delight the palate

-This retreat is beneficial for all levels of Yoga practitioners as well as teachers seeking a broader understanding of how to adapt the yogic practices to the individual.
+This retreat is great for all levels of practitioners and teachers seeking a broader understanding of how to adapt the yogic practices to the individual.

 Continuing Education (CE) Opportunities